GROOTVADERSBOSCH CONSERVANCY

 High Mountain kloof flows into Grootvadersbosch

-Conservation Importance: Maintain flows as important to maintain quality in main stream
+Conservation Importance: Maintain flow as the tributaries are important to maintain water quality in the main Buffeljags

 LOWER BUFFELJAGS RIVER